What Are Tensors and Why Are They Used in Relativity?

 COORDINATE FRAMES

 The essence of relativity, and thus its use of tensors, lies in coordinate frames, or frames of reference.
-Consider two coordinate frames, x and x’ (read as x-prime).
+Consider two coordinate frames, x, and x’ (read as x-prime).
 In two dimensions, these coordinate frames have the ##x_1## and ##x_{1\prime}## axes as their respective horizontal axes, and the ##x_2## and ##x_{2\prime}## axes as their respective vertical axes.
 This is shown in the figure below.

 Now, we can describe an axis in one coordinate frame in terms of another coordinate frame.
 In the figure above, we can define the quantity ##\frac{\partial x_1}{\partial x_{1\prime}}##, which is the ratio of the amount the ##x_1## axis changes in the x’ frame of reference as you change ##x_{1\prime}## an infinitesimally small amount to the infinitesimally small change you made to ##x_{1\prime}## (this is not a “normal” partial derivative in the sense that the axis of which you are taking the partial derivative is not a function.
-It is better to just think of it as the rate of change of an axis in one frame of reference with respect to another axis in another frame of reference).
-This is essentially the rate of change of ##x_1## with respect to ##x_{1\prime}##.
-If ##x_1## were at a 45 degree angle to ##x_{1\prime}##, using Pythagorean Theorem we know that this rate of change is ##\sqrt{2}##.
+It is better to just think of it as the rate of change of an axis in one frame of reference concerning another axis in another frame of reference).
+This is essentially the rate of change of ##x_1## concerning ##x_{1\prime}##.
+If ##x_1## were at a 45-degree angle to ##x_{1\prime}##, using Pythagorean Theorem we know that this rate of change is ##\sqrt{2}##.
 This rate of change expression, and its reciprocal, will be useful when changing frames of reference.
-Note that for many cases, it is essential to remember that the ##\partial## refers to an infinitesimally small change in something, as axes will not always be just straight lines with respect to another reference frame.
+Note that for many cases, it is essential to remember that the ##\partial## refers to an infinitesimally small change in something, as axes will not always be just straight lines concerning another reference frame.

 When working in different coordinate frames, as we do throughout physics, we need to use quantities that can be expressed in any coordinate frame– this is because any equation using those quantities is the same in any coordinate frame.
 Those quantities happen to be tensors.
 But, that definition of tensors also fits ordinary numbers (scalars) and vectors.
-In fact, those, too are tensors.
+Those, too are tensors.
 Scalars are called rank-0 tensors, and vectors are called rank-1 tensors.
 For the most part, when dealing with inertial (non-accelerating) coordinates, vectors and scalars work just fine.
 However, when you start accelerating and curving spacetime, you need something else to keep track of that extra information.
 That is where higher-rank tensors come into play, namely, but not exclusively, rank-2 tensors.

 VECTORS